Did you know that more Americans are aware what a podcast is than who the Vice President is?

 What makes this episode so interesting?
 Can you imagine a statistician going over through the octaves and other musical notes?

-Now, that makes one awesome podcast episode.
+Now, that makes one interesting podcast episode.

 How about listening to a podcast from an award-winning show hosted by two award-winning hosts?